-^{} Based on actuarial report
+\\ Based on actuarial report

 Benefit Changes: The figures above include any liability impact that may have resulted from plan changes which occurred after the June 30, 2019 valuation date.
 However, offers of two years additional service credit (a.k.a.
-Golden Handshakes) that occurred after the June 30,2019 valuation date are not included in the figures above, unless the liability impact is deemed to be material by the plan actuary.
+Golden Handshakes) that occurred after the June 30,2019 valuation date are not included in the fifures above, unless the liability impact is deemed to be material by the plan actuary.

-Changes in Assumptions: None in 2021 or 2020.
-In 2019, demographic assumptions and inflation rate were changed in accordance with CalPERS Experience Study and Review of Actual Assumptions December 2017.
-In 2018, the accounting discount rate was reduced from 7.65% to 7.15%.
-In 2017, there were no changes in assumptions.
-In 2016, amounts reported reflect an adjustment of the discount rate from 7.50% (net of administrative expense) to 7.65% (without a reduction for pension plan administrative expense).
+Changes in Assumptions: None in 2019 or 2020.
+In 2018, demographic assumptions and inflation rate were changed in accordance with CalPERS Experience Study and Review of Actual Assumptions December 2017.
+There was no change in the discount rate.
+In 2017, the accounting discount rate was reduced from 7.65% to 7.15%.
+In 2016, there were no changes in assumptions.
+In 2015, amounts reported reflect an adjustment of the discount rate from 7.50% (net of administrative expense) to 7.65% (without a reduction for pension plan administrative expense).
+In 2014, amounts reported were based on the 7.50% discount rate.